nuagenetworks/vspkdoc/html/_sources/v3_2/nuredundancygroup.rst.txt

 - ``gateway_peer2_autodiscovered_gateway_id``: The Auto Discovered Gateway  peer in this Redundant Group

+- ``gateway_peer2_id``: The gateway configuration owner in this Redundant Group. when Redundant Group is deleted this gateway will recieve vport associations

 - ``gateway_peer2_name``: The gateway peer name in this Redundant Group

 - ``redundant_gateway_status``: The status of  Redundant Group, possible values are FAILED, SUCCESS Possible values are FAILED, SUCCESS, .